Rookout/docs/docs/introduction.md

 ### The Rookout App

 Rookout is available at [app.rookout.com](https://app.rookout.com/) and provides a web based IDE for real time debugging.
-Once you have access to the Rookout Service, you'll be able to setup Rooks and Rules in order to debug your application.
+Once you have access to the Rookout App, you'll be able to setup Rooks and Rules in order to debug your application.
-The Rookout service also functions as an ETL component for TBD.
+The Rookout App also functions as an ETL component for TBD.

 ### Rooks and Rules